 Figure 1.
-High-resolution temporal profiling of murine gut microbiota and metabolome to study their individualized responses during dietary fiber intervention.
+Longitudinal profiling of murine gut microbiota and metabolites to study the baselin-dependent dynamics in response to dietary fiber intervention.
 A. An ecological perspective of baseline-dependent dynamical responses of gut microbiota and SCFAs.
-Administration of dietary fibers alters ecological substrate niche in the gut and selects for an unique ecological network for each baseline microbiota type.
+Administration of dietary fibers alters ecological substrate niche in the gut and selects for a unique ecological network for each baseline microbiota type.
 Within the network, a few gut bacteria playing key metabolic roles as primary/secondary degraders and SCFAs fermenters drives heterogenous responses of bacteria and SCFAs via diverse ecological interactions (e.g., resource compeitition and cross-feeding).
 B. Experimental design.
 All mice from the four vendors were continuously fed with either dietary fiber (inulin or resistant starch)- or cellulose-supplemented diets for four weeks.
 Gray dots indicate the days on which data were collected from fecal samples.
 C. Baseline microbiota composition shown in robust PCoA (principal coordinate analysis) biplot.
 Isogenic age- and gender-matced mice were purchased from four different vendors (Beijing, Guangdong, Hunan, Shanghai).
 Gray arrows represent the dominant bacterial taxa in these samples.
 Adonis analysis was performed to test for differences in baseline gut microbiota composition across the four vendors (P<0.001).
 Un.: unclassified/uncultured.
 D. Top four panels: presence (white blocks indicate absence) and abundance (colored blocks) of bacterial taxa in the baseline samples.
 Bottom panel: the prevalence score of a taxon across mice (defined as the fraction of all mice that contains this taxon) or vendors (defined as the fraction of vendors whose mice all contain this taxon).